JesusScripts/js-windowtint/README.md

 # js-windowtint
 Real-time analysis of window tint
-Chat feedback indicating if tint is pure black or not
+,Chat feedback indicating if tint is pure black or not